 Arnaldo Giuzzio, the head of Paraguay’s anti-drug agency (Secretaría Nacional Antidrogas – SENAD), told the news conference that initial production will only be allowed in the Central Department, the smallest and most populated of the nation’s 17 departments.

 After evaluating how this first stage works, the number of licenses as well as the geographical location of the production sites could be expanded.

-Other key takeaways from the press conference include:
+Other key takeaways from the news conference include:

 - Applicants must submit the following plans – cultivation, manufacturing, transport and security.
-Good manufacturing practices will be required.
+Good Manufacturing Practice will be required.

 - Exports will be allowed, and companies that want to make use of this option will need to submit an export plan as part of the application.

 - Successful applicants must “make use” of their licenses within 24 months.